Parlington Hall: History

 The Parlington estate was acquired by the Gascoignes from the Wentworth family in 1546.
 The hall was modified by successive family members including Sir Edward Gascoigne (early eighteenth century), his son Sir Thomas Gascoigne, the last baronet (late eighteenth century), Richard Oliver-Gascoigne (early nineteenth century) and lastly Isabella and her husband Frederick in the mid- and late nineteenth century.

-The house therefore consisted of mixture of architectural styles and materials, and was set in landscaped gardens, but it was abandoned in 1905, after which incremental demolition took place until the late 1950s.
-Most (?) of what can be seen in old photographs is later than the seventeenth century.
-Pevsner (1967) does not mention the house at all, implying that nothing substantial survived by that date.
+The house, built in a mixture of architectural styles and materials set in landscaped gardens was abandoned in 1905, after which incremental demolition took place until the late 1950s.
+Most of what can be seen in old photographs is later than the seventeenth century.
+Pevsner (1967) does not mention the house implying that nothing substantial survived by that date.

 Sir Thomas Gascoigne, 8th and last Baronet, succeeded his brother in 1762.
 Sir Thomas was M.P. for Thirsk from 1780 to 1784, for Malton in 1784 and for Arundel in 1795.
-He was also a keen breeder and trainer of horses and with Sir Thomas Stapleton won the St Leger Stakes in 1778 with Hollandoise and the same race twenty years later with his home-bred colt Symmetry.
+He was a keen breeder and trainer of horses and with Sir Thomas Stapleton won the St Leger Stakes in 1778 with Hollandoise and the same race twenty years later with his home-bred colt Symmetry.
 He supported the cause of American independence and commissioned a triumphal arch celebrating the American victory in the War of Independence which stands at the west end of the avenue leading to the estate.
 The architect was Thomas Leverton.
 The inscription is 'LIBERTY IN N.AMERICA TRIUMPHANT.MDCCLXXXIII'.
 Pevsner describes the lettering as 'very fine'.

 The death in February 1810 of Sir Thomas Gascoigne the last baronet, aged 65 came just a few months after his heir and only child Tom had pre-deceased him as a result of an accident whilst hunting.
 Sir Thomas had a new will prepared and his step-daughter, Mary (second child of Sir Charles Turner and Mary Turner) benefitted with her husband Richard Oliver in a lifetime interest in the estates, a proviso being that the family took on the name of Gascoigne and that they had issue.
 Thereafter Richard Oliver-Gascoigne, presided over the properties.
 Richard continued the horse-racing tradition of the estate, winning the St Leger in 1811 with Soothsayer and in 1824 with Jerry.
-He was responsible for building the "Dark Arch" in 1813, a still existent shallow, stone-lined road tunnel which allowed traffic to pass by on Parlington Lane without disturbing the occupants of the house.
+He was responsible for building the "Dark Arch" in 1813, an extant shallow, stone-lined road tunnel which allowed traffic to pass by on Parlington Lane without disturbing the occupants of the house.
 He was High Sheriff of Yorkshire in 1816–17.
 Mary died in 1819 having had four children, two sons and two daughters.
 Both sons pre-deceased Richard Oliver-Gascoigne, and the daughters Isabella and Elizabeth inherited all his estates in 1843.